rgknp/AIDayLabs/lab02.x-building_bots/2_Azure_Search.md

 Next, right-click on the Dialogs folder in the Solution Explorer of Visual Studio, and select Add-->Class.
 Call your class "SearchDialog.cs".
 Add the contents from [here](./resources/code/SearchDialog.cs).

+Review the contents of the files you just added.
+Discuss with a neighbor what each of them does.

 We also need to update your RootDialog to call the SearchDialog.
 In RootDialog.cs in the Dialogs folder, directly under the `ResumeAfterChoice` method, add these "ResumeAfter" methods:

 ```csharp